hydrogenbond007/solana-fellowship/program-guide/program-details.md

-# Ethereum Protocol Fellowship Program Details
+# Solana Protocol Fellowship Program Details

 The development of the core Solana protocols is one of the most impactful things you can do in this young and fast moving ecosytem.